 Tests and procedures used to stage breast cancer may include:

 Not all women will need all of these tests and procedures.
 Your doctor selects the appropriate tests based on your specific circumstances.

 Breast cancer stages range from 0 to IV, with 0 indicating cancer that is very small and noninvasive.
 Stage IV breast cancer, also called metastatic breast cancer, indicates cancer that has spread to other areas of the body.

 Ultrasound-guided breast biopsy

 During a core needle biopsy, a special needle is inserted into the suspicious area — in this case, a breast lump — and a small, solid core of tissue is withdrawn.
 Ultrasound — a ...

 Treatments and drugs

-Your doctor determines your breast cancer treatment options based on your type of breast cancer, its stage, whether the cancer cells are sensitive to hormones, your overall health and your own preferences.
+Your doctor determines your breast cancer treatment options based on your type of breast cancer, its stage and grade, whether the cancer cells are sensitive to hormones, your overall health and your own preferences.
 Most women undergo surgery for breast cancer and also receive additional treatment, such as chemotherapy, hormone therapy or radiation.

 There are many options for breast cancer treatment, and you may feel overwhelmed as you make complex decisions about your treatment.
 Consider seeking a second opinion from a breast specialist in a breast center or clinic.
 Talk to other women who have faced the same decision.